 According to yoga, the perfection of life and of yoga is the achievement of pure bhakti (spiritual love).
 Yoga is not something one can join or quit, but is rather the eternal truth (sanatana dharma) of our identity.
 Yoga is an individual (rather than a team) pursuit or endeavor.
 While the association of like-minded seekers is encouraged, the concept of being “saved” by joining an institution or church is foreign (and alien) to the yoga system.

-The Science of Identity Foundation was established by Jagad Guru in 1977 to offer ancient yoga wisdom and techniques that individuals can apply in their own lives to optimize their physical, mental, and spiritual well-being.
-Many disciples and students of Jagad Guru around the world are doing their best to make these teachings and practices available to others.
+Science of Identity Foundation was established by Jagad Guru Siddhaswarupananda Paramahamsa in 1977 to offer ancient yoga wisdom and techniques that individuals can apply in their own lives to optimize their physical, mental, and spiritual well-being.
+Many disciples and students of Jagad Guru Siddhaswarupananda Paramahamsa around the world are doing their best to make these teachings and practices available to others.
 Many of them have started yoga organizations and schools in different countries.